On the Davenport constant and group algebras

 \section{Acknowledgements}

 I am indebted to Alfred Geroldinger for his constant feedback and help during the creation of this paper.
-I would also like to thank David Grynkiewicz and G{\"u}nter Lettl for their comments on preliminary versions of this paper.
-In particular, G. Lettl suggested the use of the Cauchy-Davenport Theorem in Lemma \ref{lemma:l-triple}, which significantely shortened the proof, compared to an earlier version.
+I would also like to thank David Grynkiewicz and Günter Lettl for their comments on preliminary versions of this paper.
+In particular, G. Lettl suggested the use of the Cauchy-Davenport Theorem in Lemma \ref{lemma:l-triple}, which significantly shortened the proof, compared to an earlier version.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}